 Xiaodong Li: Let's have everyone get to know you first, can you tell us how you got into the field of immunology research and where were your early passions?

 Graham Pawelec: After studying a mixture of preclinical and biology subjects as an undergraduate at Cambridge University (which did not have a Clinical School at that time), I stayed in Cambridge and graduated with a History & Philosophy of Science, MA 1976 (Cambridge was the only British University offering this specialty at that time).
-Although I retain an interest in this fascinating topic, I felt that I needed to do something of more practical relevance to humanity and so embarked on a job as Research Assistant in the Dept. Surgery at Cambridge was pioneering solid organ transplantation and immunosuppression at that time.
+Although I retain an interest in this fascinating topic, I felt that I needed to do something of more practical relevance to humanity and so embarked on a job as Research Assistant in the Dept. Surgery at Cambridge University, which was pioneering solid organ transplantation and immunosuppression at that time.
 This was on the front lines of medical interventions to save lives and was very exciting in the late 1970s.
-I registered for a Ph.D., finally submitted in 1982, four years after I left Cambridge and moved to Germany to continue work in human transplantation - but in the even more demanding and difficult area of bone marrow transplantation for leukemia (Tbingen was one of the first medical schools in the country to set up a BMT unit).
+I registered for a Ph.D., finally submitted in 1982, four years after I left Cambridge and moved to Germany to continue work in human transplantation - but in the even more demanding and difficult area of bone marrow transplantation for leukemia (Tübingen was one of the first medical schools in the country to set up a BMT unit).
 This aroused our interest in anti-tumor immunity in general due to the anti-leukemia effects of the transplant; culturing T cells in vitro for adoptive immunotherapy and use as agents for tissue matching then aroused interest in the aging of cells in culture, and eventually in immune aging in general.
 And after all these years, the issues of specific transplantation tolerance, anti-cancer immunity, immunosenescence, and vaccination efficacy in the elderly are all still open and exciting and crucial for enhancing the health and longevity of older adults worldwide.
 So that is still my passion.

 Xiaodong Li: You have a legendary career.
 You achieved great success in multiple countries.
 Can you share your experience in achieving that?